noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklists Overview [Dec 2025].md

 Other ideas:
     Add to Questions section of translation_guide.md:
-        - [ ] 'Edit xliff file directly?'
+        - [x] 'Edit xliff file directly?'
-        - [ ] 'Initial translations for a language should be larger chunks?'
+        - [xxx] 'Initial translations for a language should be larger chunks?'
+            - Not adding this.
+I don't have a 'clear policy' on this, yet.
+It's kinda understandable that minimal effort won't be accepted.
+Text already speaks of 'if your incomplete translations are accepted, you will get credits'.
-    - [ ] Say thanks to the Brazilian translator on GitHub who complimented (but we rejected their submission, sorry :'()
+    - [x] Say thanks to the Brazilian translator on GitHub who complimented (but we rejected their submission, sorry :'()
     - [ ] Run ./uploadstrings

 Languages we haven't added, yet: [Dec 9 2025]